 Opinions or points of view expressed are those of the author(s)/presenter(s) and do not necessarily reflect the official position or policies of the U.S. Department of Justice.

-An NIJ Research for the Real World SeminarPresenters:
+Research for the Real World SeminarPresenters:

 Introduction by NIJ Director John H. Laub

 Dr. John Laub: Just want to say good morning and welcome to today's seminar in NIJ's Research for the Real World seminar series.
 My name is John Laub, and I'm the director of the National Institute of Justice, and I am delighted to see so many of you here today.
 I'm also delighted to be here.
 This is my first Research for the Real World seminar series.
 When I got notices when I was waiting to be confirmed by the U.S. Senate I said, “Oh, I'd like to attend,” and I was told “Don't!
 You are in limbo; you cannot be seen in the NIJ building for fear a senator will think you're the director of NIJ.”
 So it's nice for me to be here finally, because it had a mystery to it that I had been curious about.

 As all of you know October is Domestic Violence Awareness Month and in commemoration of this important month we thought it fitting to hold a seminar on the topic of domestic violence.

 The title of today's presentation is “Mothers and children seeking safety in the U.S.: A study of international child abduction cases involving domestic violence.”
 And we are pleased to have three dynamic speakers here today who will be presenting the findings of a recently funded NIJ study on the implications of The Hague Convention on the civil aspects of international child abduction.
 This study focuses on the experiences of women who are victims of domestic violence seeking safety in the United States only to have their children ordered returned to the country from which they fled — often to their abusive partner's custody.
 The presenters will highlight the complex legal and safety issues facing these women and discuss the legal, social and policy implications of these cases.